 Mothering the Mother offers a comprehensive childbirth education program.
-Families can attend a few classes to supplement their other or previous education, or take a full day express class and learn it all.
-Virtual and in person options available.
+Families can attend a few classes to supplement their other education, or take a full day express class and learn it all.

 Mothering the Mother offers several different options for getting breastfeeding help.
 If you are struggling, or just have questions we are here to help.
-We offer email and phone support, virtual visits, in office visits, and home visits.
+We offer email and phone support, virtual visits, and in office visits.